GreenMeteor/firewall/README.md

-# Firewall Module for HumHub
+# Firewall Core Module for HumHub

 🚧 **Work in Progress** 🚧